Unity-Technologies/ml-agents/docs/Training-Domain-Randomization.md

 in the figure above, the reset parameters are `gravity`, `ball_mass` and `ball_scale`.

-## How to Enable Generalization Using Reset Parameters
+## How to Enable Domain Randomization Using Reset Parameters

 We first need to provide a way to modify the environment by supplying a set of `Reset Parameters` and vary them over time.
 This provision can be done either deterministically or randomly.